 Let’s see some plants that get along well when grown in the same container.

 Although vining cucumbers are mostly grown in vegetable gardens, bush type cucumbers grow well in containers.

 Even though cucumbers (Cucumis sativus) don’t require higher Nitrogen concentrations in the soil, they can benefit from it.

-Beans (Phaseolus vulgaris) are known for their ability to increase Nitrogen in the soil.
+Both bush beans and pole beans are known for their ability to increase Nitrogen in the soil.
 However, they won’t fix severe Nitrogen deficiency.

 Cucumbers don’t require much Nitrogen, however, so beans will help them receive enough.